nfdi4plants/ARC-specification/ISA-XLSX.md

 `Source Names`, `Sample Names`, `Extract Names` and `Labeled Extract Names` MUST be unique across an ARC.
 If two of these entities with the same name exist in the same ARC, they are considered the same entity.

-`Image File`, `Raw Data File` or `Derived Data File` node types MUST correspond to a relevant file location.
+`Image File`, `Raw Data File` or `Derived Data File` node types MUST correspond to a relevant file location, following the [Data Path Annotation](/ARC%20specification.md#data-path-annotation) patterns.

 ## Protocol Columns